 Raphael founded Pact in 2002.
 Prior to founding Pact, he was the co-founder and Chair of Visy Recycling, growing it into the largest recycling company in Australia.
 Raphael holds several advisory and board positions.

-Raphael holds a Master of Business Administration in Finance from Syracuse University, New York.
+Raphael holds a Master of Business Ad New York.

 Director of several private companies.